syncfusion-content/flutter-docs/Flutter/cartesian-charts/export-cartesian-chart.md

 {% endhighlight %}

-Include the following code snippet in the main.dart file of your flutter application to export the rendered chart as a PDF document.
+Include the following code snippet in the main.dart file of your flutter application to export the rendered Cartesian chart as a PDF document.

 {% tabs %}
 {% highlight dart %}